U.S. Scholar Program

 Since the 1960s, the Fulbright Program has played an active role in supporting and promoting the work of American scholars in Korea.
 In the days following the end of the Korean War, the program’s primary goal was to foster Korea’s national development.
 Today, this goal has expanded as the program now fosters a truly reciprocal exchange of cultural, intellectual, and educational insights between academics, artists, and professionals in Korea and the United States.

-Research and teaching/research scholars are sought in all academic, professional, and artistic disciplines.
-Awards of 3 to 10 months are available, with the broad requirement that grant projects demonstrate a particular focus on Korea or be comparative in nature.
+Research, Teaching/Research, and Professional Project awards of three to 10 months are available.
+Award proposals must demonstrate a particular focus on Korea or be comparative in nature.

 • Research includes activities involving scientific research, qualitative research, and practice-based research, including artistic research.
 Research can take place in locations such as the laboratory, the field, archives, or an artist residency.
 It can be experimental, clinical, or applied.
 It can include examining policies, systems, theories, methods, interactions, and works of art and music, with the objective to evaluate or develop new knowledge or works.
 Quantifiable (tangible) outcomes can include publications (books, journal articles, scripts, etc.), conference presentations, artistic and musical compositions, exhibitions, performances, films, and patents.